 This also probably explains why I became an anti-aging, endocrinology doctor – which is the study of hormones.

 And I’ve coached professional and Olympic athletes, including lots of bodybuilders.

 And during the past 3+ decades, I’ve made a million mistakes.
 I’ve done everything wrong because I read all the stupid advice in the muscle magazines or from guys who had gotten genetics and were taking tons of drugs.

 So today, I’m here to pass on all of my wisdom, so you can learn from my mistakes.

-I’ve simplified the entire process of gaining muscle to 4 simple and clinically proven “ingredients”.
+I’ve updated this topic for 2023 and simplified the entire process of gaining muscle to 4 simple and clinically proven “ingredients”.

 It Works For Everyone!

-By the way, what I’ll reveal today works for EVERYONE, every single time — young and old.
+By the way, what I’ll reveal today works for EVERYONE, every single time — young and old, man or woman.